frenchypeanut/rockside/installation/install-rockside-engine.md

-# How to install Rockside Engine on Linux or OS X (LCP Release)
+# How to install Rockside Engine on Linux or OS X
 First, you need to install Rockside Engine.
 It allows you to manage your blockchain projects by inviting users, running blockchain nodes, displaying your node transactions, providing node's RPC endpoint ...
 [Learn more about Rockside architecture](https://github.com/blockchain-studio/rockside/wiki/FAQ#what-is-rockside-technical-architecture)